Close Menu

 Moreover, the magnesium content in proso millet also supports heart health by helping maintain normal blood pressure levels and reducing the risk of hypertension and stroke.

-5. Promotes Healthy Gut
+5. May Promote Healthy Gut

 Proso millet is also beneficial for digestive health due to its high fiber content, which promotes regular bowel movements and prevents constipation.